 Update as per 31/08/2018: I went to university in the UK to do a 3-year Bachelor of Laws.
 In Year 1, I did a Chinese evening class.
 In Year 2, I did a credit-bearing Chinese module (and did pretty well).
 In Year 3, I will be auditing Level 4 Chinese (the classes only go up to Level 5, so I’m happy with that).

 Group 3 – Geography (HL):

 Geography is possibly my favourite subject at LPC.
-Julie (the Geo teacher) teaches this subject almost entirely paperlessly.
+At LPC, this subject is taught almost entirely paperlessly.
 In Geography, we don’t just look at where countries are and their capital cities.
 So far, we have looked at everything from Gender Inequality to the Millenium Development Goals and to the Demographic Transition Model.
 Geography teaches lots of things that are useful to know, and connects the information to other subjects and themes within the course.
-I very much enjoy it.
+I very much enjoyed it.

 Group 4 – Chemistry (HL) and Biology (HL):

 I based my plan for my future on these two subjects.
 I was quite apprehensive when I first arrived at LPC, because I had no previous experience with these subjects – I only had experience with the general subject named “Science”.
 In the beginning, I felt like I had lots to learn and catch up on.
 At the end of the first term, though, I felt that (almost) everyone in the class was up to the same level.
 I really enjoy Chemistry and Biology – I find it immensely interesting to learn about things related to everyday life in the simplest possible ways.
 Sometimes I hear people wondering about things out loud to themselves – ever since I began with Chemistry and Biology, I find that I can reason my way to more and more of the answers to those questions!